Hurricane Katrina: Criticism

 USNS Comfort takes on supplies at Mayport, Florida, en route to the Gulf Coast.

 The criticisms of the government's response to Hurricane Katrina primarily consisted of criticism of mismanagement and lack of leadership in the relief efforts in response to the storm and its aftermath.
 More specifically, the criticism focused on the delayed response to the flooding of New Orleans, and the subsequent state of chaos in the city.
 The neologism Katrinagate was coined to refer to this controversy, and was a runner-up for "2005 word of the year".

 Within days of Katrina's August 29 landfall, public debate arose about the local, state and federal governments' role in the preparations for and response to the hurricane.
 Criticism was initially prompted by televised images of visibly shaken and frustrated political leaders, and of residents who remained stranded by floodwaters without water, food, or shelter.
-Deaths from thirst, exhaustion and violence days after the storm had passed fueled the criticism, as did the dilemma of the evacuees at facilities such as the Louisiana Superdome and the New Orleans Civic Center.
+Deaths from thirst and exhaustion days after the storm had passed fueled the criticism, as did the dilemma of the evacuees at facilities such as the Louisiana Superdome and the New Orleans Civic Center.
 Some alleged that race, class, and other factors could have contributed to delays in government response.
 For example, during A Concert for Hurricane Relief, a benefit concert for victims of the hurricane, rapper Kanye West veered off script and harshly criticized the government's response to the crisis, stating that "George Bush doesn't care about black people."

 In accordance with federal law, President George W. Bush directed the Secretary of the Department of Homeland Security, Michael Chertoff, to coordinate the Federal response.
 Chertoff designated Michael D. Brown, head of the Federal Emergency Management Agency, as the Principal Federal Official to lead the deployment and coordination of all federal response resources and forces in the Gulf Coast region.
 However, the president and Secretary Chertoff initially came under harsh criticism for what some perceived as a lack of planning and coordination.
-Brown claimed that Governor Blanco resisted their efforts and was unhelpful.
-Governor Blanco and her staff disputed this.
-Eight days later, Brown was recalled to Washington and Coast Guard Vice Admiral Thad W. Allen replaced him as chief of hurricane relief operations.
-Three days after the recall, Michael D. Brown resigned as director of FEMA in spite of having received recent praise from President Bush.